Azure/azure-powershell/src/Compute/Compute/help/Set-AzVmssOsProfile.md

     -IntervalInSeconds 15 `
     -ProbeCount 2;

-# Create a load balancer rule to distribute traffic on port TCP 80
+# Create a load balancer rule to distribute traffic on port TCP 80.
 # The health probe from the previous step is used to make sure that traffic is
-# only directed to healthy VM instances
+# only directed to healthy VM instances.
 Add-AzLoadBalancerRuleConfig `
     -Name "myLoadBalancerRule" `
     -LoadBalancer $lb `